MaterializeInc/materialize/doc/developer/design/20210713_S3_sources_with_headers.md

 -->

-User-facing changes are limited to an expansion of the ability to combine existing formats with S3 sources, for example e.g. `FORMAT CSV WITH HEADER`.
+User-facing changes are limited to an expansion of the ability to combine existing formats with S3 sources, for example `FORMAT CSV WITH HEADER` or Avro Object Container Files.

-When a user specifies a source format that has a header, we will obtain an arbitrary file from the source declaration and inspect its header, making it the cannonical schema.
+When a user specifies a source format that has a header, we will obtain an arbitrary file from the source declaration and inspect its header, making it the canonical schema.
 All files must have exactly the same schema -- if any are encountered that do not match, the dataflow will be put into an error state.
+If it is not immediately possible to determine the header, the `CREATE SOURCE` invocation will fail.

 Internally, there are only a few changes that need to be made.